Telcoin-Association/tel-v3/README.md

 ## CREATE3 Benefits

 Using CREATE3 provides:

 - **Deterministic addresses** before deployment
 - **Cross-chain same addresses** if using same salt
-- **Deployment order independence** between NewToken and migration contracts
+- **Deployment order independence** between Telcoin V3 and migration contracts

 ## Support

 For issues or questions:

 1. Check contract events for migration history
 2. Use read functions to check balances and rates
 3. Ensure sufficient gas for transactions (recommend 150,000 gas limit)